eugenia0804/InverseProblems/models/DIP/README.md

 In other words, <b>instead of searching for the answer in the image space we now search for it in the space of neural network's parameters</b>.
 We emphasize that we never use a pretrained network or an image database.
 Only corrupted image $x_0$ is used in the restoration process.

 #### Project page: https://dmitryulyanov.github.io/deep_image_prior

+## References:

+Ulyanov, D., Vedaldi, A., & Lempitsky, V. (2018).
+Deep image prior.
+In Proceedings of the IEEE conference on computer vision and pattern recognition (pp. 9446-9454).